Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Preliminaries on matroids, codes, and ideals

-In this section, we gather all the necessary terminology for linear codes that we will be using.
-We direct readers to \cite{van-Lint-1999} for a standard text on coding theory and to \cite{We} for more details on the specific topics of coding theory relevant to this paper.
+In this subsection, we consolidate key terminologies from coding theory relevant to linear codes and the associated matroids that emerge from them.
+We direct readers to \cite{van-Lint-1999} for a standard text on coding theory and to \cite{We} for the topic of generalized Hamming weights.

 Let $\mathbb K$ be any field, and let $n$ be a positive integer.
 A {\it linear code} $\C$ is a linear subspace of $\mathbb K^n$.
 We say that $n$ is the {\it length} of $\C$, and $k:=\dim_{\mathbb K}(\C)$ is the {\it dimension} of $\C$.
 We assume $2\le k<n$ to avoid trivialities unless otherwise stated.